 Step 1: Heat some (potable) water in a pot on your camp stove.
 We usually heat it to boiling and then add cold water – this increases the volume and makes it cool enough to stick our hands into.
 If you’re worried about using a lot of fuel, fill the pot early in the day and leave it sitting in the sun.
 By the time you need it, the water will already be partially warmed up.

 Step 2: Pour half the water into a second pot – now you have one for washing and one for rinsing.
 Or buy one of these awesome camping sinks.
 This was a gift from my mom and I absolutely love it!
-It’s made of a durable plastic so it’s easy to clean, light weight enough to hang from a clothes line to dry, and it folds down into a little, flat square (figuring out how to re-fold this is the most complicated part).
+It’s made of a durable plastic so it’s easy to clean, light weight enough to hang from a clothes line to dry, and it folds down into a little, flat square (figuring out how to re-fold it is the most complicated part).

 Step 3: Wash, rinse, and dry your dishes.
 We pack a small bottle of dish soap (in a bag in case it leaks), a wash rag or sponge (also in a bag), and a couple dish towels that can be easily hung out over a clothes line